tinymce/tinymce-docs/_includes/release-notes/51new-features.md

 * [Permanent Pen]({{site.baseurl}}/plugins/permanentpen/).
 * [Print]({{site.baseurl}}/plugins/print/).

+#### Enabling the mobile editor

 To ensure the mobile editor functions as intended, add the following `meta` tag to the `head` of pages using {{site.productname}}.

 ```html
 <meta name="viewport" content="width=device-width, initial-scale=1">
 ```

 > Note: iPads do not use the `mobile` part of the {{site.productname}} init configuration.
-This is due to a constraint added by Apple to return the environment as a "desktop environment" for iPads. iPads users will receive the other changes to touch functionality, such as context toolbars and context menus.
+This is due to a constraint added by Apple, setting the environment as a "desktop environment" for iPads. iPads users will receive the other changes to touch functionality, such as context toolbars and context menus.

 #### Mobile devices now use the `silver` theme
 The mobile experience provided for {{site.productname}} 4.7 through {{site.productname}} 5.0 has been deprecated in {{site.productname}} 5.1.